DEA issues warning about deadly 'rainbow fentanyl' pills made to look like candy

 “Rainbow fentanyl — fentanyl pills and powder that come in a variety of bright colors, shapes, and sizes — is a deliberate effort by drug traffickers to drive addiction amongst kids and young adults,” DEA administrator Anne Milgram said in a statement.
 “The men and women of the DEA are relentlessly working to stop the trafficking of rainbow fentanyl and defeat the Mexican drug cartels that are responsible for the vast majority of the fentanyl that is being trafficked in the United States.”

 Some of the product is manufactured in clandestine labs in Mexico.
-Others are pressed right in the Las Vegas valley, officials with the DEA’s Las Vegas office previously told the 8 News Now I-Team.
+Others are pressed right here in the U.S., officials said.

+Authorities in several states are warning of the deadly drug.
+The Department of Justice announced last week that task force officers seized a large batch of the colorful pills during a bust in Morgantown, West Virginia.
+In Oregon, officials with the the U.S. Attorney’s Office urged residents to beware of the potentially lethal pills.

 Police and prosecutors have charged several young people over the past year with second-degree murder charges in connection with the fentanyl poisoning deaths of other young people.